algoexpert-io/iOSExpert/solution-wrap-up/KatFancy-final/README.md

 If you run KatFancy in the simulator, as I did during development, you may see the following warnings:

-AddInstanceForFactory: No factory registered for id <CFUUID 0x600000299d60> F8BB1C28-BAE8-11D6-9C31-00039315CD46
+`AddInstanceForFactory: No factory registered for id <CFUUID 0x600000299d60> F8BB1C28-BAE8-11D6-9C31-00039315CD46`

-81,923 HALC_ProxyIOContext.cpp:1,314 HALC_ProxyIOContext::IOWorkLoop: skipping cycle due to overload
+`81,923 HALC_ProxyIOContext.cpp:1,314 HALC_ProxyIOContext::IOWorkLoop: skipping cycle due to overload`

-My research indicates that the first warning is [harmless](https://en.wikipedia.org/wiki/Mostly_Harmless).
-I expect Apple to fix it in a future version of Xcode and iOS.
-The cause of the second warning is unclear to me.
+My research [indicates](https://forum.juce.com/t/addinstanceforfactory-no-factory-registered-for-id/55166/2) that the first warning is [harmless](https://en.wikipedia.org/wiki/Mostly_Harmless).
+I was unable to detemine the cause of or solution for the second warning, but it also appears harmless.

 ## Screenshots